CloudInn/concourse-digitalocean-resource/README.md

 Provision worker with the given name (tag) that can be used to tag later steps to run on the created worker.

-> You might want to use `timeout` modifier with `3.5m` in resource put step to avoid the rare case when DigitalOcean API fails to create the worker or takes so long (Usually it something is wrong if it takes more then 3.5 minutes)
+> You might want to use `timeout` step modifier with `3.5m` in this resource put step to avoid the rare case when DigitalOcean API fails creating the worker or taking so long (Usually if it takes more then 3.5 minutes then it's bugged)

 ##### params